isomerpages/moe-sped-itptoolkit/_pcp-in-transition-planning/Transition to Post School/Post School Pathways.md

 pick up new skills and learn about a variety of topics, such as money management, being aware of scams and puppetry, through the continual education and learning courses provided at the ESHs.</p>
-<p>SPED graduates can also tap on programmes offered by SSAs and other private
+<p>They can also tap on programmes offered by SSAs and other private organisations,
-organisations, to continue exploring their interests after graduation.
+to continue exploring their interests after graduation.
 These programmes cover a range of interest areas, such as in sports and music.</p>
 <h4><strong>Work and Employment Opportunities</strong></h4>
 <p>SPED graduates are encouraged to consider a work pathway that meets their
-interests, strengths and aspirations.&nbsp;SPED graduates can make a valued contribution in one or more of the following options:</p>
+interests, strengths and aspirations.&nbsp;They can make a valued contribution in one or more of the following options:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Open employment</p>